ekamperi/ekamperi.github.io/_posts/2020-12-31-naive-bayes-classifier-in-tensorflow.md

 ### Measure model's accuracy

-In order to measure the model's accuracy, we need to be able to make some predictions, which in turn means that we must be able to calculate
+To measure the model's accuracy, we need to be able to make some predictions, which in turn means that we must be able to calculate

 $$
 C_\text{predicted} = \underset{c_k \in \mathcal{C}}{\text{arg max}} \, P(C_k) \prod_{i=1}^n P(x_i|C_k)